fasolens/Scheduler/README.md

                 Supports the operators OR(|), NOT(-) and AND(,) in this strict order of precedence.
                 EXAMPLE: type:testing,country:es,-model:apu2d
   * script    - the experiment to execute, in the form of one or two docker pull URL, pipe-separated If two URL are provided, the scheduler will select associated node pairs and send the first URL to the node head, the second URL to the node tail.

+ASAP scheduling: The scheduler selects the next available time slot after now.

+LPQ scheduling: Low priority, queued.
+No time slot is assigned to the task.
+Instead, whenever the node is sending a heartbeat and has available capacity, this task will be immediately executed.
+LPQ scheduling will ignore recurrence parameters.

 These are defined as scheduling options, interpreted by the scheduling server:

 * options   - (optional) additional scheduling options.
     * nodes         - a specific list of node ids to select for scheduling
     * shared        - (default 0) 1 if this is a passive measurement experiment
     * recurrence    - (default 0) 'simple' for a basic recurrence model